SpongePowered/SpongeDocs/source/plugin/basics/practices.rst

 However, plugins can be created that load separate “compatibility” modules to interact with the underlying implementation (Sponge Coremod or SpongeVanilla).

 Plugins that use implementation specific code are very likely to break between versions, and should be clearly labelled as such wherever they are hosted.
+These may more appropriately labelled as 'Mods'.